 - Co-marketing with partners and channel partners

-- Third party speaker or agency to share new trends
+- Third-party speakers or agencies to share new trends

 - Sales and marketing collaboration

-The chairperson does not need to create a presentation for all the topics above but does need to find appropriate people within the company to come to the meetings to discuss the topics and share their insights.
-Not every topic needs a presentation; sometimes a round-table or free-form discussion can be very effective.
-A good working relationship needs to be built over a period of time.
-Collaboration can’t be achieved by one face-to-face meeting or ad-hoc communications.
+The chairperson does not need to create a presentation for all the topics above, but they do need to find the appropriate people within the company to attend the meetings, discuss the topics, and share their insights.